 - Podia vs Kajabi: The latter’s layout can be configured to reflect your own aesthetic and branding choice.
 Design-wise, Kajabi would therefore win.
 Concerning engagement tools, Podia is more limited in this area too.
 Kajabi also integrates with Accredible to create more professional-looking certificates.
 However Podia edges with cheaper costs and superior support where Kajabi gives priority only to its expensive plans.

 While lacking in some features, Podia is an inexpensive and viable online course platform.
 Still, don’t take my word for it.
 Avail a Podia free trial and give this platform a fighting chance.

 Does Podia offer a free plan?

-Sadly, no. You can use the platform for free for 14 days, but you’ll need to purchase a plan afterwards.
+Sadly, no. You can use the platform for free with the Podia free trial, but you’ll need to purchase a plan afterwards.

 Who founded Podia and when?

 Spencer Fry is the brains behind Podia.
 He founded the company in 2014 after his successful stint with several companies such as TypeFrag, Carbonmade, and Uncover.